Harry Giles Would Like to Re-Introduce Himself

 In early October, right before the preseason began, Kings point guard De'Aaron Fox found an old Ballislife mixtape of Giles on Twitter and tagged his teammate.
 Giles watched the entire three-minute video, entitled "16 Y/O Harry Giles is the Best NBA Prospect in High School Basketball," in the driveway of his house with his car idling.
 And all he can remember thinking afterward was, That motherfucker was good.

 As he tells the story, he's climbing back into his car to return me to my hotel.
-I ask if he ever thinks he'll be the player he could have been if he hadn't hurt his knees?
+I ask if he ever thinks he'll be the player he could have been if he hadn't hurt his knees.
 He pauses for a few seconds.

 "Man…that's tough," he says.
-"The s--t I was doing back then was wild.
+"The shit I was doing back then was wild.
 I can see why people were gassing me.
 But I'm stronger now, and I'm smarter now.
 I sometimes wish I had had more of that back then.
 I don't think I could have prevented my injuries, but I might have been more aware.
 I might have been able to change something—anything.

 "To be honest, I don't know if I'll ever be that player I was before.
 I'll be different.
 But I won't stop working until I'm better than I ever was going to be."